Cloud spend is growing by an average of 35% YoY

 For many, this could mean the difference of hundreds of thousands of dollars every single month, posing a huge challenge for finance leaders, particularly when it comes to accurately forecasting and allocating budgetary resources.

 In fact, 19% of finance leaders cited the difficulty to accurately forecast spend as one of their top cloud-related challenges.

-What’s more, it also allows you to take advantage of the variable cost model of the cloud, for example by rightsizing, scheduling and benefiting from spot usage.
+What’s more, it also allows you to take advantage of the variable cost model of the cloud, for example by rightsizing and scheduling instances.

-While AWS remains the dominant global cloud provider by far, recent statistics indicate that its market share is gradually declining year-over-year, while Microsoft Azure and Google Cloud Platform’s are steadily increasing.
+While AWS remains the dominant global cloud provider by far, recent statistics indicate that its market share is gradually declining year-on-year, while Microsoft Azure and Google Cloud Platform’s are steadily increasing.

 Currently, AWS’ market share stands at 52.9%, down from 55.2% the previous year and as much as 60.1% back in 2018.